Latent Equivariant Operators for Robust Object Recognition: Promises and Challenges: Introduction

 \textbf{Here, we illustrate how equivariant latent operator methods can successfully be applied to out-of-distribution classification problems.} For simplicity, we strip down the complexity of the datasets and models to their minimal components necessary to establish the superiority of these methods over others.
 On rotated and translated noisy MNIST, we train a neural encoder jointly with a latent operator to learn equivariance over a limited range of transformations.
-At the same time, we train a classifier, taking as input the latent space, on the same range of transformations.
+At the same time, we train a classifier taking as input the latent space, on the same range of transformations.
 At inference time, we test our model over a range of transformations that were not seen during training, assessing its extrapolation and composition abilities.
 We use a K-nearest-neighbour strategy to select the operator action most likely to revert the object back to its canonical pose.
-We establish the superiority of our method over comparable architectures on classifying inputs outside the training range.
-We conclude with a discussion on the challenges that are expected when scaling these methods to more complex datasets.
+We establish the superiority of our method over comparable architectures on classifying input samples outside the training range.
+Although our work builds on previous work---e.g., \citet{bouchacourt2021addressing, connor2020representing}---we extend this prior work in several ways: (1) we demonstrate that latent equivariant operator methods can be used for classification \emph{outside} the range of transformations seen during training, (2) while not specifying transformation parameters at test time, (3) and with a learnable operator necessitating only the specification of a weak periodicity prior.
+We conclude with a discussion on the challenges ahead on the path of scaling these methods to real world images and more complex datasets.